zowe/docs-site/docs/user-guide/install-zos.md

      - `ZOWE_JAVA_HOME`:  The path where 64 bit Java 8 or later is installed.
 Defaults to `/usr/lpp/java/J8.0_64`
      - `ZOWE_EXPLORER_HOST`: The IP address of where the explorer servers are launched from.
 Defaults to running `hostname -c`

-    The first time the script is run, if it has to locate any of the environment variables, the script will add lines to a new file called `.zowe_profile` in the current user's home directory to set the variables.
-This ensures that the next time the same user runs the install script, the previous values will be used.
+    When you run the install script for the first time, the script attempts to locate environment variables.
+The install script creates a files named `.zowe_profile` that resides in the current user's home directory and adds lines that specify the values of the environment variables to the file.
+The next time you run the install script, it uses the same values in this file.

+    Each time you run the install script, it retrieves environment variable settings in the following ways.
+	  - When the `.zowe-profile` file exists in the home diretory, the install script uses the values in this file to set the environment variables.
-    The script takes the environment variable settings from `.profile`, if it exists in the current user's home directory.
-It does this for every install, not just the first time.
-But if `.zowe_profile` already exists, the script uses `.zowe_profile` instead of `.profile` to set the variables.
-You can create, edit or delete the `.zowe_profile` file as needed before each install to set the variables to the values you want.
-You should not add any commands except `export` and shell variable assignments to the `.zowe_profile` file.
+	  - When the `.zowe-profile` file does not exist, the install script detects if the `.profile` file exists in the home directory.
+If yes, the install script uses the values in this file to set the environment variables.

+    You can create, edit, or delete the `.zowe_profile` file (as needed) before each install to set the variables to the values that you want.
+We recommend that you *do not* add commands to the `.zowe_profile` file, with exception to the export command and to specify shell variable assignments.

      **Note**: If you wish to set the environment variables for all users, add the lines to assign the variables and their values to the file `/etc/.profile`.